inkarkat/vim-ChangeGlobally/README.md

                             the deletion to all / the first [N] occurrences inside {motion} text.

+                            When any of these commands is repeated via ., the previous substitution of the same source text is re-applied to {motion} (relative to the current position now) again.
+                            With the visualrepeat.vim plugin, you can also directly reapply to the current selection instead of the previous {motion}.
+Further repeats will then target a selection of the same size as before.
 ### EXAMPLE

 Suppose you have a line like this, and you want to change "de" to "en":